How Long Should a Physician Contract Be? | Term Length

 - If the initial term is 36 months, each year completed will forgive 1/3 of the sign-on bonus.

-- If the physician does not complete the initial term, they must repay all the sign-on bonus.
+- If the physician does not complete the initial period, they must repay all the sign-on bonuses.

 Set Term of the Contract

 Simply put, not all employees enjoy the same protections when it comes to employment.
-This is why it’s so important for individuals negotiating a contract be fully aware of their options before committing themselves and signing on that dotted line.
-For example, an at-will employee can potentially get let go with no notice whatsoever if they don’t do what their employers want them to do—think back from your favorite show where someone gets fired because she didn’t sell enough lemonade in one day!
-Meanwhile, there are also some contracts which specify fixed terms like two years or more; these types of agreements will detail specific reasons as well as probation periods (if applicable) for termination without cause should either party fail to uphold certain obligations set forth by this agreement.
+This is why it’s so important for individuals negotiating a contract to be fully aware of their options before committing themselves and signing on that dotted line.
+For example, an at-will employee can get let go with no notice if they don’t do what their employers want them to do—think back from your favorite show where someone gets fired because she didn’t sell enough lemonade in one day!
+Meanwhile, some contracts specify fixed terms like two years or more; these agreements will detail specific reasons and probation periods (if applicable) for termination without-cause should either party fail to uphold certain obligations set forth by this agreement.

-An employment contract is a formal agreement between an employee and employer in which the two of them agree to work together.
-The fixed-term contracts are one type, but there are also other types for jobs with more fluid timelines such as hourly wages or commissions based on performance.
-A J-1 contract’s term is set a 3 years.
+An employment contract is a formal agreement between an employee and employer in which the two agree to work together.
+Fixed-term contracts are one type, but there are other types for jobs with more fluid timelines, such as hourly wages or commissions based on performance.
+A J-1 contract’s term is set for three years.

-In a fixed service contract, employees are able to be terminated early if the employer provides valid reasoning and proof.
+Employers can terminate employees early in a fixed service contract if the employer provides valid reasoning and proof.
 However, employers must provide evidence that an employee was not fulfilling their obligations before termination can occur.
-For instance: If an employee wasn’t providing services agreed upon in a contract but had been given sufficient time for absences due to illness or injury then they could cancel it without giving notice; however, if there is no reason provided by either party this would fall under “constructive dismissal.”
+For instance: suppose an employee wasn’t providing services agreed upon in a contract but had been given sufficient time for absences due to illness or injury.
+Then they could cancel it without giving notice; however, if there is no reason provided by either party this will fall under “constructive dismissal.”

 Physician Employment Agreement Review

-The present-day conclusion is simple: A physician should not enter into any contract without having a physician contract review by legal counsel.
+The present-day conclusion is simple: A physician should not enter into any contract without having a physician contract reviewed by legal counsel.